dainelle17/project_final3_riley_dainelle/README.md

 -My dev tools kept bringing up errors for the winelist script.
 I tried to remove it, but it removes the entire PDF plugin.
 (It says "media is not a function").
 Additionally the plug in works on all browsers with the exception of Chrome.

 -The carousel is also coming up as an error although it is necessary for the slider to operate.

+-My dish of the day is on the food page, there is a link to the Gusteau FB on promotions